eucardano/operations-framework/blueprints/Founders/003_foundation_steps/0031-en-german-company-formation.md

 # Tax Treatment of Crypto Based on Business Structure

 Below is a detailed comparison of tax implications for different business structures regarding **crypto staking and mining**.

 For explanation, **tax transparency** means whether the entity's profits and losses are directly included in the **owner's** tax return (transparent) or **separately taxed** at the business level (non-transparent).

+This table is far from complete, but it should provide you with a first guideline in choosing your business formation, as well as a good foundation for your consultation with a tax advisor or notary.

 ## Tax Table